samarh/samarh.github.io/index.md

 author_profile: true
 ---

 I'm a research assistant at the [Center for Language Engineering](http://www.cle.org.pk) in Lahore, Pakistan.
-I'm currently researching techniques for improving language processing of Urdu, Pakistan's national language.
+I'm currently researching techniques for improving language processing of Urdu, Pakistan's national language, in order to unlock information for the massses and bridge the digital divide.

 I received my Bachelor's degree in Computer Science from the [University of Engineering and Technology, Lahore](http://www.uet.edu.pk/), in 2016.
 My senior thesis was on the use of deep learning techniques for facial keypoint detection, and my adviser was Prof. [Haroon A. Babri](http://ee.uet.edu.pk/faculty/hababri/).

-My research interests are machine learning, deep learning, and their applications in computer vision and natural language processing.
+My research interests are machine learning, deep learning, and natural language processing.

 <!--My detailed CV can be viewed [here](https://samarh.github.io/samarh.github.io/docs/samar-cv.pdf).-->